-The original source for the Latin phrase is the lyric poet Quintus Horatius Flaccus (65 BC – 8 BC), more widely known as Horace.
+The original source for this Latin phrase is the lyric poet Quintus Horatius Flaccus (65 BC – 8 BC), more widely known as Horace.
 The term is first found in Odes Book I:

 Dum loquimur, fugerit invida

-Many authors have quoted the Latin original, but it was Lord Byron's use of the phrase that first began to integrate it into English.
-He included it in his 1817 work 'Letters', which was published in 1830 by Thomas Moore:
+Many authors have quoted the Latin original, but it was Lord Byron's use of the phrase that first began its integration into English.
+He included it in his 1817 work 'Letters', published in 1830 by Thomas Moore:

 "I never anticipate, - carpe diem - the past at least is one's own, which is one reason for making sure of the present."